What Are the Downsides of Dermaplaning?

 Heavy, fragranced finish productsBreakouts, stingingSimple, calming finish steps

-A good dermaplaning provider explains your aftercare clearly and asks about acne, sun exposure, and active products like retinoids before starting.
+Good dermaplaning should include clear aftercare guidance and a quick review of acne, sun exposure, and active products like retinoids before treatment starts.

 Long-Term Cumulative Risks